-Unemployment Insurance services are incorporated in the Creston One-Stop Center.
+Unemployment Insurance services are incorporated in the Ottumwa and Marshalltown One-Stop Centers.
 Iowa's Unemployment Insurance Division regularly provides UI training at basic and advanced levels.
 The training is conducted in person with occasional virtual sessions.
-Team members from the Creston AJC attend these classes as determined necessary and in-service training is provided to IowaWORKS Center staff when needed.
+Team members from the Ottumwa and Marshalltown AJC attend these classes as determined necessary and in-service training is provided to IowaWORKS Center staff when needed.
 Additionally, online policy and procedure documents are available for any team member or partner staff to access if needed.
 The library of documents is in a keyword searchable format.
 This process has been very beneficial to ensure the most recent version of a procedure is available when handling UI issues.
-The Creston IowaWORKS Center has staff trained in recognizing and referring UI eligibility issues for adjudication.
+Each of the IowaWORKS Centers have staff trained in recognizing and referring UI eligibility issues for adjudication.
 Local staff are encouraged to proactively identify and provide assistance to identified individuals on a case by case basis.
 If a local office team member has a question about a claimants' situation, IWD has a direct messaging system the team member can contact a UI expert in the main IWD office in Des Moines for assistance.
 In addition, Iowa participates in the RESEA program which provides additional opportunities for addressing UI concerns while connecting customers with employment services.